Volkswagen replaces its battery cell supplier

 In the photo below we can see the Samsung SDI 37 Ah battery cell that will be used to build Volkswagen Group (Volkswagen, Audi and Porsche) battery packs.

 To better understand why Volkswagen changed its battery cell supplier, let’s see the Volkswagen roadmap for battery upgrades in the below.
-It shows us what Volkswagen and Panasonic/Sanyo had planed in 2014.
+It shows us what Volkswagen and Panasonic/Sanyo had planned in 2014.

 Samsung SDI realized they could do better and developed the 37 Ah battery cell that can directly replace the old 25 Ah made by Panasonic/Sanyo.
 This demonstrates the dedication of Samsung SDI to get more automakers as its customers.
 These 37 Ah battery cells and the ones they are replacing share one common characteristic.
 They have the high energy density required for BEVs (Battery Electric Vehicles) and the high power density that’s required for PHEVs (Plug-in Hybrid Electric Vehicles).